ilirosmanaj/detect_kermit/README.md

 python convert_vid2image.py
 ```

-**Note:** Due to large file sizes the video files are not checked in in the repository
+**Note:** Due to large file sizes the video files are not checked in in the repository, rather
+only the corresponding script

 ### Rotate Images